kr37t1k/DeepseekAkronVoice/README.md

 # Voice Assistant with Local AI

 Speech-to-text tool for talking with a local AI assistant.
 Now supports running AI models locally on your device instead of using external APIs.
+### You also need to install silero-tts engine from kr37t1k/stts-python - here you can find releases page and download the latest build version!

 ## Features
 - Voice input using Vosk speech recognition